 Back pain is one of the most common complaints during pregnancy, especially in the later months as the fetus grows.
-As many as 70% of women report that they experienced back pain during pregnancy, and this can be attributed to the many changes that happen to a woman’s body to accommodate the baby.
+As many as 70% of women report that they experienced back pain during pregnancy.
+This can be attributed to the many changes that happen to a woman’s body to accommodate the baby.
 While back problems are common, they do not need to be an inevitable part of your pregnancy experience.
 Once you understand the most common causes of pregnancy-related back pain, we will talk about some natural, safe, and effective options for care during your pregnancy and after delivery.

 Causes of Pregnancy-Related Back Pain and Discomfort

 The myriad of changes that happen as pregnancy progresses can lend themselves to contributing to back pain.
 Some women will begin to experience twinges of discomfort early on.
 Others may feel back pain creep in during the second half of pregnancy when more noticeable and outward changes start to emerge.
 Potential factors that can cause back pain and discomfort include: